Can be either frustrating or hilarious, depending on how badly the viewer wants the reveal, and how far the viewer was strung along expecting it.

 - The wise man from Hägar the Horrible is seen sitting on his mountaintop meditating when he suddenly has a revelation.
 He announces "I've got it!
 The meaning of life is.."
 He's interrupted by a buzzer from the sky and a voice that says "I'm sorry, your answer must be phrased in the form of a question."

 - One short story from Nodwick had the party try to reclaim the scroll of "That Which Man Was Not Meant To Know" (on pain of causing the reader's head to explode), which was taken by the sorceress She-Who-Must-Be-Obeyed.
 Piffany convinces her that women can know the secret just fine, so she reads it.
 We're never shown what it is, but it causes the sorceress to burst out laughing, and she can hardly look at a man again without cracking up, now that she knows.
 (Piffany points out that it's "something they're sensitive about".)

 - We have this with a Kill la Kill fic, titled Asuka, in which it was never made clear if its either Ryuuko or Satsuki who's terminally ill and nicknamed "Asuka" or which of the sisters was narrating and, after "Asuka" dies of her illness, we still never find out who's who, let alone how old she was.
-The fact 'Asuka" is never called her real name, if she's referred to by such, in the narration doesn't help this.
+The fact that 'Asuka" is never called by her real name, if she's referred to by such, in the narration doesn't help this.